Search

 Role of Calcium in the Body

-Calcium is the most abundant mineral in the human body.
-It supports multiple physiological functions:
+Calcium is the most abundant mineral in the human body and plays several vital roles:

 • Builds and maintains bones and teeth